DataKind-SG/wpdx-watertech-classification-image/CONTRIBUTING.md

 1. Fork a copy of the repo to your github account and make corresponding changes.
 2. Once your changes are ready, create a pull request with the following information:
     a.
-Issue Number where the PR is associated to
+Issue link where the pull request is associated to
     b.
 Summary of the changes
 3. Send the pull request to the master branch (https://github.com/DataKind-SG/wpdx-watertech-classification-image).
 4. Add a comment in the associated Issue and ask @whatevergeek to review the pull request.
-Add a reference to the pull request number.
+Add a reference to the pull request link.
 5. Once everything is ok, your changes will be merged to the master branch.